Thelonious Monk: Straight, No Chaser: Footage origins

-Reception
+Reception and legacy

 Thelonious Monk: Straight, No Chaser was first shown at the New York film Festival in October 1989 and opened to strong reviews.
 A New York Times review claims it as "some of the most valuable jazz ever shot" as the close up shots of Monk's hands on the piano reveal his unusual technique.
 The film is generally praised for giving an intimate view of the otherwise reserved Monk.